cs4rl/guide/index.md

 ## Contents

 The content will be organised around the following four main sections and release in sequential modules for reuse.
-The top level sections are set but the section contents should be seen as working ideas.
+The top level sections are set but the section contents should be seen as working ideas or suggestions for content.

 1.  **Infrastructures:** As being active in the development of infrastructure for researchers to carry out Citizen Science;